Etraz/oblech-project/README.md

 ### List of possible sets ranked from worst to best
 - One card: Player says number of the card
-- Pair: Player says number of the cards in pair
+- Pair: Player says number of the cards in onePair
-- Two Pairs: Player says numbers of the cards in each pair
+- Two Pairs: Player says numbers of the cards in each onePair
 - Straight: Player says the smallest card from Straight
 - Three of a Kind : Player says number of the cards in Three of a Kind
 - Full House : Player says numbers of the cards in Three of a Kind and in Pair